7 Reasons To Try Skiing In Bulgaria

 ‘Europe’s Greatest Ski Party’ takes place in Bansko on 12th-17th of March this year.
 The headliner has not been announced yet but you can expect the likes of Goldie and Gentlemen’s Dub Club to keep you dancing in the snow.

 The locals are friendly, helpful and they don’t feel the cold apparently…

-If reading this post has got you itching to book a ski holiday and stay in a traditional ski chalet in Bansko, Pamporovo or Borovets, then see our villas and apartments in Bulgaria...
+If reading this post has got you itching to book a ski holiday and stay in a traditional ski chalet in Bansko, Pamporovo or Borovets, then see our villas in Bulgaria...